 - They have access to the tools and technology required to manage the incident.

 - They are positioned to provide quick and effective incident response.

 In addition to appointing one or two business leaders as guardians of the plan, you should also involve your executive team members in its development.
 Their approval and buy-in is critical to the performance of the plan and should not be overlooked.

 Next, you’ll identify everyone who could be involved in your organization’s incident response process.
 Include employees across different departments, including:

-List each person by name and clearly define his or her role.
+List each person by name and clearly define their role.
 Now is not the time to make broad assumptions or generalizations.
-Spell out how an incident could affect these employees, and how they’re expected to respond.
+Spell out how an incident could affect these employees and how they’re expected to respond.

 Step 3: Determine Alternative Communication Methods

 What happens if an intense storm sweeps through and knocks out your phone lines?
 What if a hacker gets into your network and you’re unable to communicate over the internet?